podio/podio-objc-platform/tutorial/index.md

 6. Uploading and associating files to a bug
 7. Collaborating with other users on bugs

-## 1. Creating a "Bug" template using the Podio Platform console
+## 1. Creating a "Bug" template using Podio Platform console

 //Shared with JS example?